brageee/ImWaveviewer/README.md

 ## Credits ##
 This project uses code from many projects.
 GUI uses https://github.com/ocornut/imgui and https://github.com/epezent/implot that have made plotting super easy.
 Original project was inspired by implot's demos https://github.com/epezent/implot_demos.
 I also use https://github.com/AirGuanZ/imgui-filebrowser as file browser.

 Many processing operations uses https://github.com/jgaeddert/liquid-dsp, the best DSP library out there.
+I use https://www.fftw.org/ for FFTs.

 The concept of sample sources was inspired by https://github.com/miek/inspectrum.